 Most pages answer 'how much does a certification cost' with just the exam fee - which is the down payment, not the real cost.
 A certification costs money to earn AND keep: the exam, optional training, and a recurring renewal or continuing-education cost every few years.
-Below are the honest 3-year totals for five popular IT certifications, every figure traced to the vendor's published prices.
+Below are the honest 3-year totals for five popular IT certifications, built from the vendors' published exam and renewal prices.
 The headline: you can keep the cost low by self-studying, but the 'just the exam fee' number you usually see leaves out the part that recurs.

 Key takeaways